 I might even add a plastic table for decor, if we eat pizza anytime soon (has anyone else ever saved those plastic “pizza savers” for a similar purpose?
 Maybe, like me, you didn’t realize that they weren’t meant to be doll furniture until adulthood?).

 For now, I added stones, shells, and dried moss.
 Later I plan to put living moss in it’s place, but since we will be moving the frog pond to another location, this must wait.
 In the future, I also hope to add more plants that will give shade.
 As of now, the pond sits next to roses and our autumn vegetable garden.

-Unexpectedly, frogs have become the first “pets” on our new homestead.
+Unexpectedly, frogs have become our first “pets”.